juancarlosqr/juancarlosqr.github.io/notes/reactjs.md

 ### What is it

+- The main goal is to build reusable UI components
+- It uses a declarative model
+- A component is a finite-state machine (ideally)
+- It isn't a full-stack JS framework like Angular, or Ember
+- React is mainly a CONCEPT, and a library just secondly

 React is a UI library developed at Facebook.

 The main goal is to build reusable UI components.